 - MES student completions are not normally processed by FGS; therefore, MES students should connect with their program office to inquire about completion tuition refunds.

-Graduate students have the right to choose to hold a thesis or dissertation defence in an electronically mediated, audio/visual, online format (via Zoom) or to defer the defence with no penalty until such time as the university recommends a return to in-person formats for classes and other program requirements.
+Graduate students have the right to choose to hold a thesis or dissertation defence in an electronically mediated, audio/visual, online format (via Zoom) or to defend in person.
 Consult with your supervisor, supervisory committee, and Graduate Program Assistant via email.
 GPAs can then convey this information to FGS.

 Please consult our comprehensive guide to scheduling Zoom defences (.pdf).

-If the external examiner is unable to participate in an electronically mediated defence, then the defence must be cancelled and rescheduled when the university recommends a return to in-person formats for classes and other program requirements.
+If the external examiner is unable to participate in the defence medium chosen, then the defence must be cancelled and rescheduled when they are able to participate.
 Please contact the Graduate Milestones and Progression Coordinators to convey this information by visiting our FGS Staff Directory.

 Please note that the graduate regulation prohibiting audio-taping or videotaping oral exams remains in place for defences conducted online (see Use of Audio-Visual Equipment at Oral Exams for Master's students and doctoral students).